JKWA/funx/guides/dsl/maybe.md

 # Maybe

+The Maybe DSL is a pipeline DSL that executes a sequence of operations on an input value.
+See the [DSL Overview](overview.md) for the distinction between builder and pipeline DSLs.

 ## Structure

 A `maybe` block compiles to a struct containing the pipeline input, ordered steps, return mode (`:maybe`, `:nil`, or `:raise`), and user-supplied options.
 This struct is the complete representation of the DSL expression and is what the executor receives at runtime.